JAlharbi12/Phishing-website-detection/README.md

 To address these limitations, we propose the following contributions:

-1- We provide a specialize web content dataset containing 32 content-based features, including those that indicate JavaScript obfuscation through static parsing of publicly available phishing and legitimate websites.
+1- We provide a specialized web content dataset containing 32 content-based features, including those that indicate JavaScript obfuscation through static parsing of publicly available phishing and legitimate websites.
 The features are independent of language and third-party services.

 2- We introduce a knowledge distillation-based approach for web content-based phishing detection by transferring expertise from a high-performing XGBoost teacher model to a lightweight MLP student model, an approach that has received limited attention in previous studies.